Olan1ke/NorthWind-Traders-Sale-Analysis/README.md

 5. orders with 830 rows and 8 columns.
 6. products with 77 rows and 6 columns.
 7. shippers with 3 rows and 2 columns.

+## Data cleaning/Transformation

+ I uploaded the datasets into the power query editor, and this steps where taken;

+ .
+The data looks cleans ,so no much cleaning was done .
+ .
+I check the column quality and column distribution of data data,everything was ok.
+ .
+I did some transformation by mergin some tables together;
+      1. Order_details + orders = Merge 1 on orders Id
+         Merge 1 + employees = Merge 2 on employee Id
+         Merge 2 + categories = Merge 3 on caterory Id,

+       I renamed Merge 3 has Sales details.
+    2.